zengbing15/lumos_doc/docs/package/helpers.md

 ---
 The `@ckb-lumos/helpers` package contains the utilities for working with CKB transactions.

-These utilities are different with the ones in the `@ckb-lumos/base` package The utilities in the `@ckb-lumos/base` package are core definitions and stateless functions.
+These utilities are different with the ones in the `@ckb-lumos/base` package.
+The utilities in the `@ckb-lumos/base` package are core definitions and stateless functions.
 The `@ckb-lumos/base` package can be used as a standalone library.

 The `@ckb-lumos/helpers` package is used in a framework sense that requires to setup the *config manager*.
 So the `@ckb-lumos/helpers` package knows whether the framework is running under testnet, or mainnet environment.